riscv-admin/riscv-landscape/README.md

 ## Non-Updated Items

 We generally remove open source projects that have not had a commit in over 3 months.
 Note that for projects not hosted on GitHub, we need them to mirror to GitHub to fetch updates, and we try to work with projects when their mirrors are broken.
-Here is view of projects sorted by last update: https://landscape.graphql.org/format=card-mode&grouping=no&license=open-source&sort=latest-commit
+[Here](https://landscape.riscv.org/card-mode?license=open-source&grouping=no&sort=latest-commit) is view of projects sorted by last update.

 We generally remove closed source products when they have not tweeted in over 3 months.
 This doesn't apply to Chinese companies without Twitter accounts, since Twitter is blocked there.
-Here is a view of products sorted by last tweet: https://landscape.graphql.org/format=card-mode&grouping=no&license=not-open-source&sort=latest-tweet
+[Here](https://landscape.riscv.org/card-mode?license=open-source&grouping=no&sort=latest-tweet) is a view of products sorted by last tweet.

 Items that have been removed can apply to be re-added using the regular New Entries criteria above.